 A veteran Naperville Central High School driver’s education teacher has been declared not guilty of a charge of driving drunk last spring following an incident at his home on Naperville’s far east side.

-DuPage County Circuit Court Judge James J. Konetski found the instructor, Jeffrey S. Peterson, innocent of a charge of driving under the influence of alcohol, according to court records.
+DuPage County Circuit Court Judge James J. Konetski found the instructor, Jeffrey S. Peterson, ton guilty of a charge of driving under the influence of alcohol, according to court records.
 A companion charge of theft of labor or services was dismissed during Peterson’s appearance Tuesday in Konetski’s courtroom, records indicated.

 Peterson, 54, and his wife, Carla A. Mooney, were arrested about 11:30 p.m.
 May 29 at their home on the 1300 block of East Gartner Road, in Naperville’s Timbervale Estates neighborhood.